 The margin of safety is probably Buffett’s most important measure in deciding whether to invest in a company.

-Warren Buffett describes the Margin of Safety like this.
+Warren Buffett describes the margin of safety as this:

 The Margin of Safety is the percentage difference between a company’s Fair Value and its actual stock price.
 This metric is the most significant valuation metric in value investing, as it is the final output of a detailed discounted cash flow analysis.